moby/moby/CONTRIBUTING.md

 It is every maintainer's responsibility to:

-# Be aware of which pull requests they must review, and do so quickly
+* 1) Expose a clear roadmap for improving their component.
-# Communicate clearly and transparently with other maintainers
+* 2) Deliver prompt feedback and decisions on pull requests.
-# Be available to anyone with questions, bug reports, criticism etc. on their component.
+* 3) Be available to anyone with questions, bug reports, criticism etc. on their component.
 This includes irc, github requests and the mailing list.
-# Make sure they respect the philosophy and design of the project
+* 4) Make sure their component respects the philosophy, design and roadmap of the project.

 ### How is this process changed?